 5. Tech Support

-A treasure that people simply fail to notice is tech support.
-Choosing to build a website through a website builder means that you do not have enough technical experience to do the whole thing on your own.
-Now the best part is: with a website builder, you would not have to be alone.
-Website builders have a team of tech support that you can contact for questions and inquiries.
+A treasure that people simply overlook is tech support.
+Choosing to build a website through a website builder means you do not have enough technical experience to do the whole thing independently.
+Now, the best part is that with a website builder, you would not have to be alone.
+Website builders have a tech support team you can contact for questions and inquiries.
 They also have FAQs and articles on how to build a successful website.
 You get to share experiences with people who have gone through this process successfully before.

 The Pros and Cons of Using a Website Builder

 So, is a website builder perfect?
 No. We will later give examples of the best cases where a website builder makes a great solution.
-Let’s go through the pros and cons of a website builder in brief.
+Let’s briefly review the pros and cons of a website builder.

 Pros of a Website Builder

-• Easy to use: No technical or programming skills are needed from you to build it or even from your staff to work on or update it.
+Easy to use: You or your staff need not have technical or programming skills to build, work on, or update it.

-• Security updates: Your website builder will automatically install all the necessary security updates.
-You would need to worry about security which is a great feature.
+Security updates: Your website builder will automatically install all necessary updates.
+You would need to worry about security, which is a great feature.

 Cons of a Website Builder

-• Not suitable for large business websites: Website builders are simply not designed to support a complex web design.
-Businesses that need full-functioning websites that perform difficult tasks must stick to the traditional web development process.
+Not suitable for large business websites: Website builders are not designed to support a complex web design.
+Businesses that need full-functioning websites that perform complex tasks must stick to the traditional web development process.

-• Limited flexibility: Some people cannot give up flexibility.
-After all, a website builder will only provide you with a limited number of layouts to pick from.
+Limited flexibility: Some people cannot give up flexibility.
+After all, a website builder will only provide you with limited layouts.
 Depending on the nature of the business, some cannot sacrifice to limit their choices in return for ease of use.

-• Relying on one provider: Building a website through a website builder means that their business is your business.
-If the website builder is unstable or, for any reason, shuts down, then your website will go with it too.
-Some businesses cannot tolerate being independent.
+Relying on one provider: Building a website through a website builder means their business is yours.
+If the website builder is unstable or, for any reason, shuts down, then your website will go with it, too.
+Some companies cannot tolerate being independent.

-• Poor SEO, ranking, and Traffic: A website would not be able to handle higher levels of traffic as the website would have poor ranking on Search Engine Result Pages (SERPs).
+Poor SEO, ranking, and Traffic: A website would not be able to handle higher traffic levels as the website would have poor ranking on Search Engine Result Pages (SERPs).

 Is a Website Builder the Right Choice for Everyone?

-Perhaps now that we have stated valid pros and cons, it may sound a little more confusing.
-The question is not “which is better: the traditional method or the website builder?”
+It may sound a little more confusing now that we have stated valid pros and cons.
+The question is, “Which is better: the traditional method or the website builder?”
 It is rather about the objectives of your website.
 Here, we will demonstrate some website objectives and how a website builder works for them:

 1. Portfolio and Small Business Website

-Let’s say you are trying to build a relatively small online portfolio for your work, a basic website for your business, or a simple online presence for an event or a project.
+Let’s say you are trying to build a relatively small online portfolio for your work, an essential website for your business, or a simple online presence for an event or a project.
 A website builder will be the best tool for that mission.
-With little to no experience needed, a website can be a lifesaver for beginners.
-It guarantees that your website will have an amazing appearance, and it will take the least amount of time to launch.
-In addition, you will be able to adjust the site’s SEO score to reach more relevant audience.
+With little experience, a website can be a lifesaver for beginners.
+It guarantees that your website will have a fantastic appearance and will take the least time to launch.
+In addition, you will be able to adjust the site’s SEO score to reach a more relevant audience.

 With an insightful drag-and-drop editor, Weebly and Jimdo are the best choices for beginners.
-With their simplicity and broad range of features, they can be the oasis for creating a portfolio or small website to introduce your business.
-For photographers or businesses relying on captivating visuals, Wix is known for its artistic touch.
+Their simplicity and a broad range of features can be the oasis for creating a portfolio or small website to introduce your business.
+For firms or photographers relying on captivating visuals, Wix is known for its artistic touch.

-As we said, having a website that functions as an online store has features that differ from a regular website.
-For that reason, a website builder is a great way to start a small to medium-sized e-commerce platform.
-Traditionally, a big content management system, such as Magento or Prestashop, is required to create an e-commerce-focused website.
-In that case, a website builder is a great alternative since the traditional method is technically demanding and expensive.
+As we said, a website that functions as an online store has features that differ from a regular website.
+For that reason, a website builder is a great way to start a small—to medium-sized e-commerce platform.
+A big content management system, such as Magento or Prestashop, is traditionally required to create an e-commerce-focused website.
+In that case, a website builder is an excellent alternative since the traditional method is technically demanding and expensive.

 Shopify is a powerful e-commerce builder that combines all the features to create a functioning e-store.
-It allows you to process online payments, take orders, display products, and manage tax options without a hassle.
+It allows you to process online payments, take orders, display products, and manage tax options hassle-free.
 Weebly is another good option.
-While it offers fewer features than Shopify, its advantage is that it is much simpler to use.
+While it offers fewer features than Shopify, its advantage is that it is much simpler.

 3. Blog